 - Jane Coyle, chairperson – arts journalist, writer, theatre and dance critic.

-- Les McLean, treasurer – head of operations at the Ulster Museum and member of the senior executive team for National Museums Northern Ireland.
+- Les McLean, treasurer – former head of operations at the Ulster Museum.

 - Rosamond Bennett – chief executive officer of Christian Aid Ireland.

-- Randall Shannon – chief executive of the Buxton Festival.
-Former advisor to Arts Council Ireland.
+- Randall Shannon – former chief executive of the Buxton Festival.

 - Arthur Webb – freelance theatre director and arts and education consultant.